WRF Physics¶

 Uses multiple options for key land-atmosphere interaction processes, as well as the following:

-Contains a separate vegetation canopy defined by a canopy top and bottom with leaf physical and radiometric properties used in a two-stream canopy radiation transfer scheme that includes shading effects.
+Contains a separate vegetation canopy, defined by its top and bottom, with leaf physical and radiometric properties utilized in a two-stream canopy radiation transfer scheme that accounts for shading effects

-Contains a multi-layer snow pack with liquid water storage and melt/refreeze capability and a snow-interception model describing loading/unloading, melt/refreeze, and sublimation of the canopy-intercepted snow.
+Contains a multi-layer snow pack with liquid water storage, melt/refreeze capability, and a snow-interception model describing loading/unloading, melt/refreeze, and sublimation of the canopy-intercepted snow

 Niu et al., 2011